 New students will also have the opportunity during their first fall semester to spend a portion of their orientation time at various locations in and around the Pasadena/Los Angeles metropolitan area.
-This will be a time to explore the city, get to know each other, and consider the unique calling of a college student.
+This will be a time to explore the city, get to know each other, and consider the unique opportunity of college.